CodeAndChaosDev/cybersecurity-notes/tryhackme-notes/Cybersecurity101/Networking/TCPDump/Displaying-Packets.md

 | tcpdump -A  | Print packets as ASCII encoding   |
 | tcpdump -xx | Display packets in hexadecimal    |
 | tcpdump -X  | Show packets in hex and ASCII     |

+# Answers

+- Q:What is the MAC address of the host that sent an ARP request?

+- A:52:54:00:7c:d3:5b

+- C:tcpdump -r traffic.pcap arp -e